The NICU is a complex unit full of tiny brand new fighters. One diagnosis is certainly our most common admission.

 Let’s talk NICU patients & of different modes of Respiratory Support for our NICU Patients.

 1️.
-HFOV (High Frequency Oscillator Ventilator) HFOV provides smaller, faster, but shorter bursts of breaths which may be less damaging to the premature lungs.
+HFOV (High-Frequency Oscillator Ventilator) Gas is pushed into the lung during inspiration and actively pulled out during expiration (Push/Pull Action).
+Uses small tidal volumes and active exhalation.
+HFOV provides smaller, faster, but shorter bursts of breaths which may be less damaging to the premature lungs.

 3️.
 CPAP (Continuous Positive Airway Pressure) Continuous positive airway pressure (CPAP) is a mode of ventilatory assistance in which positive pressure is delivered to the airway throughout the respiratory cycle.
 CPAP is delivered through a set of nasal prongs or through a small mask that fits snugly over a baby's nose.
 CPAP is used to deliver constant air pressure into a baby's nose, which helps the air sacs in the lungs stay open and helps prevent alveolar collapse.

 4️.
-NIPPV (Nasal Intermittent Positive Pressure Ventilation) In NIPPV, CPAP provides a constant distending pressure & added ventilator support (add back up rate & pressures) (ventilator with no ETT).
+NIPPV (Nasal Intermittent Positive Pressure Ventilation) Provides a set number of breaths per minute (Delivered at a set pressure) In NIPPV, CPAP provides a constant distending pressure & added ventilator support (add back up rate & pressures) (ventilator with no ETT).
 It is also referred to as continuous distending pressure (CDP) or positive end expiratory pressure (PEEP) when applied through a ventilator along with intermittent mandatory ventilation (IMV).

 5️.
 HFNC (High Flow Nasal Cannula) This is a small plastic tube that goes into the babies nose; Humidified with increased oxygen/air potential.
 The air-oxygen flow (via blender) of 1-6 L/min.